lmartinez2001/GAML-datagen/README.md

 ---

     QUESTION
-        How to use the statement "equation"?
+        How to declare a new type of agents in GAML?

     ANSWER
-        The equation statement is used to create an equation system from several single equations.
-        The basic syntax to define an equation system is:

-        float t;
-        float S;
-        float I;
-        equation SI {
-            diff(S,t) = (- 0.3 * S * I / 100);
-            diff(I,t) = (0.3 * S * I / 100);

-}
+        In GAML, a new type of agent is created with the expression `species nameOfSpecies`.
+Please refer to https://gama-platform.org/wiki/Statements#species for additional informations.

 ---

-    QUESTION
-        In GAML, a type of agents is declared using the keyword "species".
-This statement uses can contains all the variables (such as integers, floats, references to other species, etc.), reflexes and actions that define the behaviour of the species.

-    ANSWER
-        species ExampleSpecies {
-            int x <- 10;
-            int y <- 15;
-            float health <- 0.8;

-            reflex move {
-                health <- health + 0.01;
-            }
-        }

-### Code prompts
+### Text to Code prompts

-The LLM must be fed with plenty of code examples to learn how to combine the different statements with eachother, as well as the best practices specific to GAML.
+The LLM must be fed with plenty of code examples to learn how to combine the different statements with each other, as well as the GAML best coding practices GAML.
 Questions must be either small instructions asking for short code snippets or longer instructions asking to generate more complex models.

 > [!IMPORTANT]
-> This type of prompts includes all the GAMA-platform documentation
+> The code snippets provided in the answer section must be valid expressions.
+In other words, a user should be able to copy and paste the code snippet in GAMA and execute it with no error.
+For instance, all the variables used in the code snippet must be declared (and initialized if necessary).

 **Examples**